 Quicker and More Accurate

 If you're just glancing at an analog clock, you're really just getting an estimate on the time.
 Often, that's all you need, but there are cases in which people have to tell the time down to the second, and, do it in an instant.
 Test-takers in pressure-packed classrooms would likely appreciate how much easier a digital clock would make tracking the time they have left to complete an exam.
-Factories with time-sensitive production processes also stand to benefit, as would doctors in an operating room.
+In a manufacturing setting, businesses with time-sensitive production processes also stand to benefit, as would doctors in an exam or operating room.

 Digital clocks come with more features than their analog counterparts.
-Digitals provide superior readability during tense, time-sensitive scenarios, and some digital models can help people track the time with the help of a countdown timer.
-This feature can be used during passing time in school, during medical procedures in a hospital, or to keep track of tasks on an assembly floor.
+Digital clocks provide superior readability during tense, time-sensitive scenarios, and some digital models can help people track the time with the help of a countdown timer.
+They can help to get students to their next classroom on time.
+Medical staff can rely on the countdown timer during medical procedures.
+Manufacturing facilities can track tasks, activities, and efficiency by using a countdown timer, as well.

-Digital clocks may be easier to read and have more features, but they're also more expensive.
-It may not seem like much if you're just buying one or a few replacement clocks, but if you're replacing a whole system, the additional cost per clock can add up.
-So, you'll have to consider your budget when making this decision.
+Digital clocks are clearly easier to read and have more robust features than analog clocks, but they're generally more expensive.
+Ensure that you consider your budget when deciding between digital or analog clocks.
+Your budget may not be affected much when buying one or a few replacement digital clocks, but if you're replacing a whole system, the additional cost adds up.

-Digital clocks are great for varying reasons, but they won't provide the classic feeling you get with an analog clock.
-There's just something about the look of a round clock with ticking hands that give the space a traditional touch.
-Think of it as the difference between an e-reader and an actual book.
-Undoubtedly, the e-reader has better features, but some still prefer turning real pages in a book.
+Digital clocks are great for a variety of reasons, but they don't offer the classic look of an analog clock.
+There's an undeniable appeal of a round clock with ticking hands that give a room an added touch of elegance.
+Note the difference between an e-reader and an actual book.
+Undoubtedly, the e-reader has impressive technology features, is lighter to hold, and offers a library of reading options in one package, but some still prefer turning real pages in a book.

-Whether you want a variety of features, or if you prefer a classic clock, the choice is up to you.
-No matter which style of clock you choose — analog or digital — it's important to weigh the pros and cons of each.
-Only then can you make an educated decision.
+Whether you want a variety of technology features, or if you prefer a classic clock, the choice is up to you.
+No matter which style of clock you choose — digital or analog style — it's important to weigh the pros and cons of each.
+Only then can you make the best decision for your location.